A couple of New Years ago, I was poorly – really poorly and then….

 - Slowly bring to a boil and simmer gently for 10 minutes

 - Add milk and honey to the pan and combine well.

-Whatever you do, don’t spill it!
-It’s a beautiful colour however you’ll probably not think so if it ends up all over your carpet 🤣
+Whatever you do, don’t spill this golden milk!
+It’s a beautiful colour however you’ll probably not think so if it ends up all over your carpet ?

 The tea tastes warm and comforting but odd – it’s a flavour that takes a bit of getting used to but, if you like chai, you’ll probably be a fan.
 Even if you don’t love it as much as I do, you’re sure to love the boost it gives you.
 I found it somewhat cleared my rather foggy brain, boosted my energy levels and even soothed my chesty cough.
 Given that it did all that cheaply, quickly and without any chemical nasties – you’d be daft not to give it a go!